mapattacker/datascience/unsupervised.rst

   # 1      687
   # Name: 0, dtype: int64

-We can get the average anomaly scores.
+We can also get the average anomaly scores.
 The lower, the more abnormal.
 Negative scores represent outliers, positive scores represent inliers.

 .. code:: python